joaomonteirof/hGAN/README.md

-# Hyper Volume Generative Adversarial Network - hGAN
+# Multi-objective training of Generative Adversarial Networks with multiple discriminators

-Training the Generator with multi-objective training via hyper volume maximization
+Code for reproducing the experiments reported on [our paper](https://arxiv.org/abs/1901.08680) that proposes a multi-objective optimization perspective on the training of GANs with multiple discriminators.

 ## To run